devSchacht/essential-image-optimization/README.md

 supported.
 First, load up the book on [https://images.guide](https://images.guide), scroll down to ensure all images are lazy-loaded in and then safely print to PDF as per any other web page.

+#### Additional repo details

+##### Templating

+This repo uses a very simplistic templating setup. `app/partials/book.md` is converted from markdown into HTML and injected into a primary book template in `app/index.html`.
+I use `gulp-md-template` to achieve this.

+##### Images

+The vast majority of images in the book are hosted on my Cloudinary account.
+If a PR wishes to improve or add any additional graphics, feel free to assume you can use `app/images/` to temporarily add them directly.
+I will take care of appending commits that host any graphics back to Cloudinary as needed.
+Alternatively, just ping me on a PR and I can usually get back with a Cloudinary-hosted URL for the graphic you want to add.

+##### Syntax highlighting

+The initial version of this book takes a very barebones approach to syntax highlighting.
+That said, better highlighting using a lightweight library like [Prism](http://prismjs.com/) would be a welcome contribution to the project.
+We would want to load it in a way that doesn't impact the critical-path performance of the page.

 #### Contributing

 I'd love your help improving this book.
 If interested in contributing a pull request, please: